GodlyJaaaj/poc-grpc-web/README.md

 # Fullstack Monorepo

-**Example monorepo** showcasing a Vue 3 frontend and a NestJS backend connected via gRPC, with a Dockerized environment featuring Envoy and Nginx.
+Example monorepo showcasing a Vue 3 frontend and a NestJS backend connected via gRPC, with Dockerized Envoy and Nginx proxies for both development and production.

 ---